 This is a fluid document.
 It changes with your business, if something doesn’t work, you revisit it and change it.
 It should be personal to you and your business and fit your style.

-The reason I like having my policies in place is that the policy can become my “higher authority.”
+The reason I enjoy having my policies in place is that the policy can become my “higher authority.”

 Why would you need a “Higher Authority” if you’re the boss?

-The customer service policy allows me to look at my own established rules and give reasons and answers without ending up inconsistent or unprofessional.
+The customer service policy allows me to look at my own established rules I made when I was calm and collected and give reasons and answers without ending up inconsistent or unprofessional.

 “Because I said so!” only works for parents and teachers half the time, so I don’t suggest shouting it at your customers.

 If policies and procedures work for the largest corporations in the world, they will work for us too.
 Creating the policy before you are faced with an emotional situation gives you the footing to do what’s best for your business.